Mrcubix/Avalonia-Last-Nth-Child-Selector-Issue/README.md

-# The Issue At End
+# The Issue At Hand

 The last element of this list is supposed to have a margin of 0 in order to not show the scrollbar until the 15th element is added.